 - Prepare your mold.
 Note: I just use a standard loaf pan lined with parchment paper and it’s always worked perfectly.
 This recipe is enough to fill one loaf pan.

 - Once the soap is done “cooking” remove from heat and add essential oils and jojoba oil, plus any other add-ins.

 - Stir until well combined.

 - Allow soap to cool and harden for 24 hours.

 - Remove from mold on to cutting board and cut into bars.

 - Place bars on a tray with good airflow so that they can harden further.
 Store in linen bags so they can “breathe”.

-- Simply make the lye solution as above, and set aside.
+- Simply make the lye solution as noted above and set aside.

 - Melt all the ingredients in a pot over low heat or use a double broiler